Xero vs QuickBooks 2026: Which Accounting Software is Best for Accountants?

 The app ecosystem is crucial for building efficient workflows.

-Xero boasts over 1,000 integrations, with particularly strong coverage of UK-focused apps.
+Xero boasts over 1,000 integrations, with particularly strong coverage of accounting-focused apps.
 Practice management tools like Karbon, receipt capture apps like Dext, and payment solutions integrate seamlessly.

-QuickBooks has a substantial app marketplace but with fewer UK-specific integrations.
-It excels in US-focused integrations and has strong connections with American payroll and payment providers.
+QuickBooks has a substantial app marketplace but with fewer integrations overall.
+It has strong connections with payroll and payment providers, particularly in the US market.

 Multi-Currency Support